hogh00/LS_git-test/README.md

 # README #
-Edit using GitHub's editing finctionality
+Edit using GitHub's editing functionality
+This is a second edit after changing the remote url from https to SSH